sakrifor/GitTutorial/README.md

-This is a GIt tutorial
+This is a GIt tutorial we took on Thursday